ctrlaltchris/pulse-express-front/README.md

 - ~~Angularjs~~
   - Unsuccessful: Intelligence issues.
 - ~~Threejs~~
-  - Need more experience.
+  - Need more experience to understand some of the concepts.
 - First working version used Rails, Postgresql and Backbone.
   - We were all comfortable and confident using rails.
 - Current working version uses Node, Express, Mongo, AJAX.
-  - After a week of new content we decided to replace rails with the those mention above to diversify some new skills.
+  - After a week of new content we decided to replace rails with the technologies mentioned above to diversify some new skills.

 ## User stories:
 - We all initially thought that a front end heavy app would be useful in presenting our work.